DiegoLibonati/Lorem-Ipsum-React/README.md

 ];
 ```

 The application logic is located in the `App.js` component.
 Basically we have two states a state called `paragraphs` which is where all the paragraphs that we want to search will be stored and the `count` state that will represent the value of the input each time `Generate` is touched.
-In addition each time that the `Generate` button is touched the `handleSubmit()` function will be executed and it will receive the event and it will modify a variable called `count` to the value entered.
+In addition each time that the `Generate` button is touched the `handleSubmit()` function will be executed and it will receive the event and it will modify a variable called `amount` to the value entered.
 Then through a for in which each iteration will return a random paragraph to the new array.
 And at the end we will modify the state of `paragraphs` to the new array:

 ```
 const [paragraphs, setParagraphs] = useState([]);